scistream/benchmarks/README.md

 # TLS Tunnel Performance Testing with Docker

 This project provides a Docker-based environment to test and compare performance of various secure tunneling methods, including TLS tunnels, SSH tunnels, and TCP proxies.
+Uses a unified base Docker image for all test scenarios except HAProxy.

 ## Quick Start